Surplus Lines Insurers

-Most of the insurance written in Texas is underwritten by insurance companies licensed by the Texas Department of Insurance.
+Most of the insurance written in Texas is underwritten by insurance companies licensed by the Texas Department of Insurance, referred to as the authorized/admitted market.
 These insurers are subject to regulation, including some rate and form filing requirements and participation in the Texas Property & Casualty Guaranty Association (which pays claims in the event the insurer becomes insolvent).
 In the event an insured cannot obtain coverage from the licensed insurers, the surplus lines market is available.

-Only licensed surplus lines agents can place coverage with these companies.
-An agent must pass a special examination to qualify for a surplus lines agent´s license as well as have a General Lines Property & Casualty license or Managing General Agent License.
+Only licensed surplus lines agents can place coverage with surplus lines companies.
+An agent must pass a special examination to qualify for a surplus lines agent´s license as well as have a General Lines Property & Casualty license or Managing General Agent License, except as permitted for certain non-resident agents which are exempted from holding an underlying license as described under TIC 981.203.

-By law, an agent can place a risk with a surplus lines company only after making a "diligent effort" to find an admitted carrier to issue the policy.
+By law, an agent can place a risk with a surplus lines company only after making a "diligent effort" to find an admitted carrier to issue the policy, in accordance with TIC 981.004.
+The only exception to having to perform the diligent effort is for those who qualify as an Exempt Commercial Purchaser as described under TIC 981.0031.

 The commissioner of insurance may deem a foreign or alien insurer to be eligible if they meet the requirements established under the Texas Insurance Code.